irinaabnizova/cell_competition_2D/README.md

 # cell_competition_2D
-The model mimicking SP model [1] in 2D
+The model mimicking the SP model [1] in 2D

 **Refrences**

--1.
-Piedrafita et al. 2020
+1. Piedrafita et al. 2020